uconneeb/evolution/applets/stick-breaking.md

 * shift-right/shift-left arrow keys increase/decrease the number of darts (within the range 10-100)
 * E is the expected number of colored rectangles hit by at least one of the n darts
 * O is the observed number of colored rectangles hit by at least one dart

-This process provides a prior distribution known as the Dirichlet Process Prior (DPP).
-Imagine that the darts are sites and the colors of the rectangles represent different relative substitution rates.
-The stick breaking process illustrated in this applet shows what typical draws from a Dirichlet Process Prior look like for different values of alpha and different numbers of sites (darts).
-Used in a Bayesian MCMC analysis, a DPP would allow you to learn something about how many rate categories are present and which sites fall into which category.
-Normally, a hierarchical model would be used in which alpha is a hyperparameter and its hyperprior would be vague but nevertheless discourage alpha from getting too large.